Whoaa512/starred/README.md

 - [yggdrasil-network/yggdrasil-go](https://github.com/yggdrasil-network/yggdrasil-go) - An experiment in scalable routing as an encrypted IPv6 overlay network
 - [hookdeck/outpost](https://github.com/hookdeck/outpost) - Open Source Outbound Webhooks and Event Destinations Infrastructure
 - [rzane/docker2exe](https://github.com/rzane/docker2exe) - Convert a Docker image to an executable
-- [gosom/google-maps-scraper](https://github.com/gosom/google-maps-scraper) - scrape data  data from Google Maps.
+- [gosom/google-maps-scraper](https://github.com/gosom/google-maps-scraper) - scrape data  from Google Maps.
 Extracts data such as the name, address, phone number, website URL, rating,  reviews number, latitude and longitude, reviews,email and more for each place
 - [utrack/caisson-go](https://github.com/utrack/caisson-go) - Caisson - your platform's platform!
 A meta-platform library for Go.
 - [sanity-io/litter](https://github.com/sanity-io/litter) - Litter is a pretty printer library for Go data structures to aid in debugging and testing.
 - [opencode-ai/opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.